splitwise/super_diff/README.md

 It's true that RSpec gives you a difference between the two data structures, but all it really does is call `complex_data_structure.inspect` and `another_complex_data_structure.inspect` and then run the two strings through the ubiquitous unified diff tool that's ordinarily used to find the difference between two text files, which really isn't that helpful.
 So I set out to solve that problem.

+## Why not use Diff::LCS?

+Because Diff::LCS really only works for arrays (as far as I know).
+My goal is for this to work with hashes too (or possibly other Enumerable types).

-## Neat!
-Can I use it?
+## Can I use it?

 Not at the moment.
 I'm still working on it.
-In fact, it doesn't work quite like the above -- it's close, but not quite.
-I will probably end up adding an RSpec matcher to go with it.

-Anyway, if you have any ideas, I'm all ears -- my contact info is below.
+It doesn't work quite like the above (specifically, I don't have a separate reporter class at the moment), and I haven't handled all the cases yet.
+In fact, it's kind of proof-of-concept right now, so I may change the API or even the name of the project.
+If that's okay with you, feel free to try it out.

+## I've got an idea about this...

+Great!
+I'm not really accepting issues for this, but feel free to send me a Github message or email.

 ## Copyright/License